 A permission form is able to be downloaded below and must be returned to attend class off campus

 Currently we have CLC classes at Greene County High School, Carson Middle School, Lake Oconee Academy, Nathanael Greene Academy, and Prep Academy.
 Students at GCHS and LOA should print the permission form from the download tab below and see their counselor to register.

-2018-19 High School CLC Course: A Survey of the Old Testament
+2019-20 High School CLC Course: Literature & History of the New Testament

-Text: The Bible and textbook, God’s Unfolding Kingdom: A Survey of the Old Testament Description: Our study will answer the following questions: How did we get the Bible?
+Text: The Bible, Matthew & Paul's Letters Description: Our study will answer the following questions: How did we get the Bible?
 Who wrote the Scriptures?
 How can we answer the Bible critics?
 Why do we believe the Bible to be the Word of God?
 How can we best study it?
 We will meet the performance standards for this course as described in the GA Department of Education’s course description (23.02400).
-We will study the Old Testament as a reliable historical document, a valuable work of literature, and as the inerrant Word of God.
+We will study the New Testament as a reliable historical document, a valuable work of literature, and as the inerrant Word of God.
 The class will discuss events of the period, the historical relevance, the connection to the New Testament, and the influences on art, music, literature, laws, and recent world events.

 What the Students are Saying

 “Honestly, this class has been a blessing to me.
 I thought I knew a couple of things before coming here and that my knowledge had a strong foundation.
 This class has taught me things I never knew.
 We learn in here, we really do.
 I know I do.
 It’s even better that I have it every day, five times a week!
 Whenever I’m having a bad day, coming to this class brightens my day.
 It helps me focus on what’s really important.
 If this class was taken away from me, my school days would definitely be harder.
 Deciding to join this class was the best decision I’ve ever made.”

 “This year I have learned very important Biblical stories.
 I have learned how important it is to have faith.”